Agent Services

 /api/statusand/api/status/fullfor agent state/api/video/*for video pipeline status and MediaMTX integration/api/v1/ground-station/*for ground-station-specific endpoints (WiFi, pairing, OLED, buttons, uplinks)/api/commandfor drone commands (arm, disarm, mode change)/api/configfor reading and writing agent configuration

-X-ADOS-Key header with a key stored in /etc/ados/config.yaml.
-The key is generated at install time.
+X-ADOS-Key header with a key stored in /etc/ados/config.yaml, generated at install time.
+The MAVLink WebSocket on :8765 (served by ados-mavlink-router) uses a short-lived HMAC ticket instead.

 Each supported SBC has a YAML profile insrc/ados/hal/boards/.
-The profile defines:
+The profile defines the SoC, the UART and GPIO map, the video codec support, and the navigation hardware:

 Resource budget